Strict quantization of coadjoint orbits: Quantizing complex coadjoint orbits

-The aim of this subsection is to generalize this proposition so that it becomes applicable also for non-regular semisimple orbits.
-To achieve this, we replace $\lie h$ by a possibly larger stabilizer $\lie g_\lambda$ and define a generalization of the Shapovalov pairing.
-When this pairing is non-degenerate, we derive an explicit formula for the canonical element, which satisfies \eqref{eq:associativity}.
-Finally, by considering $F_{\I \hbar / \lambda}$ for $\lambda \in \lie h^*$ fixed and $\hbar$ varying in some subset of $\mathbb C$ we obtain a whole family of non-commutative products.
-All Lie algebras appearing in this subsection are complex.
+The aim of this subsection is to generalize the results of the last subsection to non-regular semisimple coadjoint orbits.
+To achieve this, we need to replace $\lie h$ by a possibly larger stabilizer $\lie g_\lambda$ and define a generalization of the Shapovalov pairing.
+When this pairing is non-degenerate, we derive an explicit formula for its canonical element, which satisfies \eqref{eq:associativity}.